mcserversoft/documentation/docs/networking/port-forwarding.md

 If you have a wired internet, it is very likely that your router will support port forwarding, but it might be possible that your ISP has blocked this feature.

+If you have determined that you cannot port forward, you may have better luck following our guide on how to use [playit.gg](/advanced/using-playit.gg-with-mcss).

 ### Step 2: Find the ip of the modem/device (default gateway) {#-step-2}

 Open up a command line prompt, you can do this by pressing `Windows Key + R` and type `cmd` and hit <kbd>Enter</kbd>.
 Or you can search for `Command Prompt` under your apps.